On the extremal function for graph minors: Introduction

 \section{Introduction}

-A graph $H$ is a \textsl{minor} of $G$, $G\succ H$, if there exist non-empty disjoint subsets $U_v: v\in V(H)$ of $V(G)$ such that each $G[U_v]$ is connected, and whenever $vw$ is an edge in $H$, then there is an edge in $G$ between $U_v$ and $U_w$.
+A graph $H$ is a \textsl{minor} of $G$, written $G\succ H$, if there exist non-empty disjoint subsets $U_v\subset V(G)$, $v\in V(H)$, such that each $G[U_v]$ is connected, and there is an edge in $G$ between $U_v$ and $U_w$ whenever $vw$ is an edge in~$H$.
 Thus $H$ can be obtained from $G$ by a sequence of edge contractions and deletions and vertex deletions.

-It is natural to ask, for a given $H$, what condtions on a graph $G$ guarantee that it contains $H$ as a minor.
+It is natural to ask, for a given $H$, what conditions on a graph $G$ guarantee that it contains $H$ as a minor.
 Mader~\cite{Mader1967} proved the existence of the extremal function~$c(H)$, defined as follows.

 \begin{dfn} For a graph $H$, let $c(H) = \inf \{\, c\,:\, e(G)\geq c|G| \mbox{ implies } G\succ H\,\}$. \end{dfn}

 Mader~\cite{Mader68} later proved the bound $c(K_t)\le 8t\log_2t$ for the complete graph $H=K_t$.
 Bollob\'as, Catlin and Erd\H{o}s~\cite{BollCatErd} realised that random graphs $G=G(n,p)$ give a good lower bound for $c(K_t)$.
 Indeed, by choosing $n$ and $p$ suitably, one obtains $c(K_t)\ge(\alpha+o(1))t\sqrt{\log t}$, where the constant $\alpha$ is described here. \begin{dfn} The constant $\alpha$ is given by